garrandall/popular-music-data/tracks/suspicions-eddie-rabbitt.md

 I get these suspicions
 Even though I know that you love me, baby
 And I really shouldn't feel this way
-Ooh suspicions, I can't help it, you're just so good lookin' I'm afraid somebody's gonna steal you away from me
+Oh suspicions, I can't help it, you're just so good lookin' I'm afraid somebody's gonna steal you away from me

 Suspicions, even though I know that you love me, baby And I really shouldn't feel this way
-Ooh suspicions, I can't help it you're just so good lookin' I'm afraid somebody's gonna steal you away from me
+Oh suspicions, I can't help it you're just so good lookin' I'm afraid somebody's gonna steal you away from me
-Ooh suspicions, even though I know that you love me, baby And I really shouldn't feel this way
+Oh suspicions, even though I know that you love me, baby And I really shouldn't feel this way